Jamy-L/AirSim-GYM-environment/README.md

  This feature extractor is in my opinion sub-optimal, especially for treating lidar data.
 In our case, a lidar data is a 2 by N array, here N represents the number of lidar point collected.
 Therefore, a simple <code>Flatten</code> layer cannot extract feature with accuracy.

  I propose to use a couple of convolution layers on the lidar data, as the relation between each successive radius measure seems to carry precious information, independently from the global coordinate in the array.
 For example, the first point appearing in the observation array (r1, th1) changes of meaning at every observation, since th1 is never the same.
 Therefore, a fully connected network/Multi layer perceptron is bound to perform a bad feature extraction.
  On the contrary, studying a relation between r1, r2, r3,... can lead to detect a wall, a corner or a "hole".
-A convolution filter will sum ponderations of the ri, and may for example develop sets of spatially auto-regressive models : One for detecting corner, one for straight lines.
+A convolution filter will sum ponderations of the ri, and may for example develop sets of spatially auto-regressive models: One for detecting corner, one for straight lines.
 A big gap between and ri and his auto-regressive predicted value may indicate that there is a gap for this given point.

  This is just an example of why I believe a convolution layer makes sense.
-We may also imagine that lidar data could in our case translate to a 2D map from the sky view, taking two values : one for the absence of wall, and another when a wall is detected.
+We may also imagine that lidar data could in our case translate to a 2D map from the sky view, taking two values: one for the absence of wall, and another when a wall is detected.
 It would then make sense to use a convolution layer on such an image and I have no doubt that significant features would be extracted (although such a method would not be the most efficient).

  In practice, nothing such has to be implemented, simply choosing the hyper-parameters of the filter, like stride, padding, size and activation.

- Do bear in mind that in our case, two lidar data are observed :  The current one and the previous one, to simulate a first order memory.
+ Do bear in mind that in our case, two lidar data are observed:  The current one and the previous one, to simulate a first order memory.
 Obviously, the feature extractor for the current lidar should be the same as the previous lidar feature extractor (by that I mean that they should share the same parameters/weights).
 We can thus train a single lidar feature extractor.

  ### Off policy and replay buffer
  SAC is an off policy RL algorithm.
 It basically means that all trajectories recorded since the beginning of the learning can be used for every training step.
 It is tremendously important, because trajectories take a precious time to be recorded in our case, therefore remaking an entire database of trajectories for each policy iteration is not efficient nor feasible ...